mauroseb/mauroseb.github.io/_posts/2020-06-29-Introduction-to-Service-Mesh.md

 virtualservice.networking.istio.io/catalog replace
 {% endhighlight %}

-__NOTE:__ since the rule already existed I need to use replace and not create.
+{% include note.html content="Since the rule already existed I need to use replace and not create." %}

 Verify that the traffic is effectively reaching v1 catalog microservice: